Sint Sixtus Abbey of Westvleteren

 They had to adapt fast in order to safeguard their way of life while continuing to stay true to the principles they and their order uphold.

-Today there are still more than 20 monks living at the monastery with an average age of 54, which is rather young and their numbers have been stable since the end of the 19th century.
+Today there are still about 20 monks living at the monastery with an average age of 54, which is rather young and their numbers have been stable since the end of the 19th century.

 Of course not all of them are involved in making the beer.
 They do have a couple of hired hands but that is for the more physical chores.